Otters: Profile and Information

 Feeding

 For most otters, fish is their dietary staple.
-Frogs, crayfish and crabs are also added to their diet.
+Frogs, crayfish, and crabs are also added to their diet.

 They are remarkable for their ability to use stones on their bellies to crack open shellfish, and the young must learn this skill.
-Otters are active hunters, exploring the beds of rivers, lakes, or the oceans, pursuing prey in the water.
+Otters are active hunters, exploring the beds of rivers, lakes, or oceans, pursuing prey in the water.

-Otters are adventurous creatures and seem to engage in different activities for pure fun, such as making water slides and then falling into the water on them.
+Otters are adventurous creatures and seem to engage in different activities for fun, such as making water slides and falling into the water on them.
 They can even find small stones and play with them.

 Species

-European otter
+European Otter

 Roadkill accidents have been one of the biggest challenges to their re-establishment progress.

-North American river otter
+North American River Otter

 The North American river otter (Lontra Canadensis) became among the main animals hunted and captured in North America for fur after contact with Europeans.